flutter/samples/experimental/desktop_photo_search/README.md

 This Flutter project builds a desktop application.
 It utilises the following desktop specific plugins:

-  - [file_choser] to enable the application user to select where to save a photo from the Unsplash API.
+  - [file_chooser] to enable the application user to select where to save a photo from the Unsplash API.
   - [menubar] for exposing Image Search functionality through the menu bar.
   - [url_launcher] to open external links.